 To download all of the resources mentioned in this blog, simply input your name and email address in the form below.
 Many of the resources can be edited so that the approach works for you and your school.
 If you would like advice on how to adapt an approach like this for your school, please contact Jo Gray.

 These resources are part of a much larger selection available within One Education’s Reading Award.
-For more information on this and for more ideas about reading for pleasure, One Education are holding a FREE Reading Award CPD afternoon on 6 July, at The Studio Manchester.
-Places are limited so booking is essential.
+For more information on this and for more ideas on encouraging reading in school, One Education are holding an event on Creating a Reading Culture in School on 30 January, at The Holiday Inn.